 Providing personal information to us is your choice.
-When you take a certain action on our website like, signing up for our newsletter, signing our petitions, registering for an event, or donating to KIND, we collect certain personal information based on the action you took.
+When you take a certain action on our website such as signing up for our newsletter, signing our petitions, registering for an event, or donating to KIND, we collect certain personal information based on the action you took.
 Below is a list of the types of information we collect:

 - Contact Information: your first and last name, postal address, email address, phone number, title, organization affiliation;

-- Donor data information, giving history to KIND, list of individual gifts including amount, date, specified fund, and any notes corresponding to specific gifts (e.g. if gift was in honor of someone, if donor included a comment when they made their gift, if gift was made via individual’s donor advised fund).
+- Donor data information, history of giving to KIND, list of individual gifts including amount, date, specified fund, and any notes corresponding to specific gifts (e.g. if gift was in honor of someone, if donor included a comment when they made their gift, if gift was made via individual’s donor advised fund).
 KIND does not store any financial information of our donors.

 - Geolocation data.

 Attorneys and volunteers who take a pro bono case or project from KIND will be added to our case management database, Legal Server.
 Below are the types of information collected about you for this purpose: